Pic de Sauvegarde via Port de Vénasque, return via Pas de l'Escalette

 Notes

 Completed on 13 and 14 September 2020.
-11 hours over 2 days, including breaks, photos and enjoying the scenery.
+11 hours over 2 days, including breaks, photos and time to enjoy the scenery.

-The weather changes quickly in the mountains.
+In the mountains, the weather changes quickly.
 Be careful and plan ahead.

 Please note:

-• There is no shade on the route, except for the section in the forest just before returning to the Hospice de France.
+• There is no shade along the route, except for the section in the forest just before returning to the Hospice de France.
 A hat and water are essential.

-• Steep climb to the Vénasque refuge, ~26%.
-A short section with a gradient of around 70% for the Pic de Sauvegarde.
+• A steep climb to the Vénasque refuge, ~26%.
+A short section of around 70% gradient for the Pic de Sauvegarde.

-• A few rocky sections, requiring a bit of climbing, to reach the Pic de Sauvegarde, one of which has a handrail (6) and (7).
-There is another section on the climb after the Pas de l'Escalette (12).
+• A few rocky sections requiring a bit of scrambling to reach the Pic de Sauvegarde; one of these has a handrail (6) and (7).
+There is another such section on the climb after the Pas de l’Escalette (12).
 Take care, especially in gusty winds.

 Worth a visit